 This was exactly what Van Buskirk did.

 Learn more about the hierarchical nature of biological systems

 Manipulating Pond Populations

 What Van Buskirk did was manipulate the presence or absence of one or the other species and see how that affected the distribution of the other.
-Van Buskirk did two experiments, really.
+Van Buskirk did two experiments.

-In the ponds where Van Buskirk started out with tadpoles and left it unmanipulated, he found that some of the tadpoles died over the several weeks it took for them to mature, but many survived.
-On the other hand, in the pond to which he had added the dragonfly nymphs, within a couple of weeks all the tadpoles were gone.
+In the ponds where Van Buskirk started with tadpoles and left them unmanipulated, he found that some of the tadpoles died over the several weeks it took for them to mature, but many survived.
+On the other hand, in the pond to which he had added the dragonfly nymphs, within a couple of weeks, all the tadpoles were gone.

 The problem with this experiment was that Van Buskirk could have just been throwing a monkey wrench into ponds that had distributions of tadpoles determined for other reasons.
-It is not surprising if you know that dragonflies eat tadpoles that when you add dragonflies to a pond full of tadpoles, the tadpoles get eaten.
+It is not surprising that if you know dragonflies eat tadpoles, so that when you add dragonflies to a pond full of tadpoles, the tadpoles get eaten.

 Van Buskirk’s Second Experiment

 The more important experiment was his second experiment.
-What he did in this case was again to select two sets of ponds.
+What he did, in this case, was again to select two sets of ponds.
 But both of these ponds started out with no tadpoles present and had dragonflies.
-For one of these ponds, Van Buskirk removed the dragonflies and added tadpoles; so after the manipulation, we’ve got a pond where there are no dragonflies, even though there were at the start.
+For one of these ponds, Van Buskirk removed the dragonflies and added tadpoles; after the manipulation, we’ve got a pond where there are no dragonflies, even though there were at the start.
 Now there are a bunch of tadpoles.